Rodney Barker

 After gaining his BA in History from Downing College, Cambridge, he undertook a PhD at the London School of Economics and Political Science, jointly supervised by Richard Titmuss in the Department of Social Administration, and Robert McKenzie in the Department of Sociology.
 His first full academic position was as a lecturer in Politics in the Department of Political Theory and Government of University College Swansea, a position he held between 1967 and 1971.
 After that, he returned to the London School of Economics and Political Science in 1971 and has held the positions of Lecturer, Senior Lecturer, Reader and Professor of Government.
 He was an Honorary Research Fellow at the University of Glasgow between 1990 and 1991.

-As well as numerous scholarly articles, he is widely published in the British broadsheet newspapers and has been an opera critic for Tribune.
+As well as numerous scholarly articles, he published widely in the British broadsheet newspapers and was an opera critic for Tribune.